 Unless the person building your company’s chatbot knows how to code using different coding languages, it will be difficult to attempt creating one – even if they are a developer.
 To ensure someone on your team can help with the chatbot creation process, providing them with different ways to approach the task will result in a stronger end product.

-Let’s review the three different ways to build a chatbot, starting with the easiest and moving towards the most difficult.
+Let’s review the three different ways to build a chatbot, starting with most technical:

 One of the many benefits of hopping on board the chatbot train in 2019 is the fact that chatbot creation websites are everywhere.
 What’s more, many of these sites offer low- or no-code options for users, specifically for people with no coding background whatsoever.